African states soften call for more scrutiny of racism in US

 GENEVA (AP) — African countries on Thursday backed off their call for the U.N.’s top human rights body to launch its most intense scrutiny on the hot-button issue of police brutality and systemic racism in the United States, after American officials led back-channel talks to air opposition to the idea, diplomats said.

 The Africa Group was reworking a draft resolution but had already cut out language calling on the Human Rights Council to set up a commission of inquiry — its most potent tool of scrutiny — to examine issues like systemic racism and abuse against “Africans and of people of African descent” in the U.S. and beyond, said the diplomats, who were part of the talks.
-They spoke on condition of anonymity because of the sensitivity of the matter.

 Once tabled, the text was expected to come up for a vote on Friday or Monday, the council office said.
 The wording of the text could still change, diplomats cautioned.